Updated: Thursday, Sept. 2, 2021, at 7:25 p.m. EDT

 RB Chase Edmonds, Arizona Cardinals

 Do you really trust James Conner?
 He is behind Edmonds in terms of knowing the offensive system after the latter has spent two years picking up its nuances.
-Conner has struggled with injuries in his career and recently underwent offseason surgery to repair an off-field injury compared to turf toe.
+Conner has struggled with injuries in his career and underwent offseason surgery to repair an off-field injury compared to turf toe.
 Toe injuries can be tricky to overcome.

 The third year for Edmonds saw a dramatic spike in his role as a receiver (53 catches on 67 targets) after combining for 32 grabs in his first 29 games.
 Is A.J.
 Green the answer?
 How about Christian Kirk’s inconsistent play, or Rondale Moore making a dent as a rookie?
-In many ways, Edmonds is the safest Arizona skill guy not named DeAndre Hopkins.
+In many ways, Edmonds is the safest Arizona target not named DeAndre Hopkins.

 Although the backfield also gets a huge boost with center Rodney Hudson’s acquisition, there’s a reasonable concern Edmonds will lose meaningful work around the stripe.
 But should Conner fail to produce or get hurt yet again, this backfield has no one of consequence to threaten Edmonds for the starting workload.

 9/2 update: While Swift has returned to do individual work after suffering a groin strain, he isn’t quite ready conditioning-wise.
 He could be eased back in during the first few games but remains a strong candidate to shine.
 Expect him to be somewhere around questionable or doubtful for Week 1, but all hope of a breakthrough is not lost, and he now comes at a much cheaper price.